craftcms/docs/docs/2.x/image-transforms.md

 ## Defining Transforms from the Control Panel

-You can define transforms from the Control Panel by going to Settings → Assets → Image Transforms and clicking the “New Transform” button.
+You can define transforms from the control panel by going to Settings → Assets → Image Transforms and clicking the “New Transform” button.

 ![transform-settings.2x](./images/transform-settings.2x.jpg)